-These free and paid tools help you find the shady stuff at public companies.
-Whether it’s outstanding litigation, previous regulatory enforcement or murky corporate relationships, these resources will help you figure out what’s really going on.
+Make better investing decisions with these free and paid tools that help you find and avoid fraud.
+Learn to think like a short seller.
+Avoid stocks that are destined to collapse by identifying fraudsters before the market.
+Whether it’s outstanding litigation, management turnover or murky corporate relationships, these resources will help you figure out what’s really going.

 ICIJ (International Consortium of Investigative Journalists) - Offshore Leaks Database - ICIJ runs a searchable public database of offshore leaks so you can check mentions in the Panama Papers, Paradise Papers, Bahamas Leaks, and more.